Mercedes, Honduras

 Mercedes ([meɾˈseðes]) is a municipality in the Honduran department of Ocotepeque.

+Toponymy

+The municipality was named after Virgen de las Mercedes, a Catholic Church saint.

 Demographics

 At the time of the 2013 Honduras census, Mercedes municipality had a population of 7,226.
 Of these, 99.32% were Mestizo, 0.30% Indigenous, 0.30% Black or Afro-Honduran and 0.06% White.